 Black-footed Cat (Felis nigripes) Subspecies

 Two subspecies of Black-footed Cats have been recognized in the past:

 1. Felis nigripes nigripes - northern range (lighter base color and markings)

 2. Felis nigripes thomasi - southern range (darker base color and markings)

-However the current Felidae taxonomy revision suggests that only the species Felis nigripes is valid and thus monotypic (no subspecies).
+However the last Felidae taxonomy revision in 2017 suggested that only the species Felis nigripes is valid and thus monotypic (no subspecies).
 There is insufficient variation to substantiate a subspecies split and just a northern and southern race is more appropriate.